Dense Depth Distillation with Out-of-Distribution Simulated Images: Preliminary Analyses

 Then, we analyze the effect of the above three factors by comparing scene similarity, data scale, and data domain.
 Except for $(g)$, all datasets have 50,000 (50K) images.
 By closely comparing (d) and (e), (d) and (f), and (f) and (g), with (a), not surprisingly, we observe that high scene similarity, small domain gaps in images, and large-scale training datasets are beneficial for the performance boost.

 However, it is challenging to satisfy all these three conditions simultaneously.
 Considering the difficulties of data collection in real-world applications, we propose to apply data-free KD for MDE with simulated images.
-Fig.~\ref{fig-res-teacher} shows depth maps estimated from simulated images.
+Figure~\ref{fig-res-teacher} shows depth maps estimated from simulated images.
 It is observed that the inferred depth maps are perceptually correct despite being wrong in absolute depth scales, providing a strong prior of data-free distillation for MDE with simulated data.
+We posit that this property is pivotal to the success of depth distillation utilizing simulated data.